 Rosemary Varieties to Grow

-- Rosmarinus prostrates is a low growing trailing variety to about 3 feet tall.
+- Rosmarinus prostrates is a low-growing trailing variety about 3 feet tall.
 This variety will sprawl.
 The flowers of prostrate rosemary are a deeper blue than upright varieties.

 - ‘Albus’ has white flowers.

 - ‘Collingwood Ingram’ has gracefully curved stems and grows 2 to 3 feet tall.